ViplavGadewar/Research-on-Residing-Conditions-of-New-York-City-using-MongoDB-and-Python-Visualisation-Libraries/README.md

 # Research on Residing Conditions of New York City using MongoDB and Python Visualisation Libraries
-This Repository is for Database &amp; Analytics Programming Project.
+This Repository is for (Database &amp; Analytics Programming) Research on Residing Conditions of New York City using MongoDB and Python Visualisation Libraries Project.